optgeo/antarctica-style/README.md

 The development environment will be launched at http://localhost:8080/.

+### Publish the style

-After modifying the style, push it to the `main` branch.
+1. After modifying the style, push it to the `main` branch.

-After a while, the `style.json` will be committed to the `gh-pages` branch.
+1. After a while, the `style.json` will be committed to the `gh-pages` branch.

-If you access the GitHubPages URL, you will see the modified map.
+1. If you access the GitHubPages URL, you will see the modified map.
 (You need to configure GitHubPages).

 Example: https://naogify.github.io/antarctica-style/